 Whole-body vibrations are measured with the help of the so-called seat sensor, where we need to install the triaxial sensor in the rubber adapter on which we sit.
 It is important that the z-axis is in a vertical direction since it is weighted differently than x and y.

 Image 4: Seat pad sensor

 Vibration should always be evaluated by measuring the weighted vibration acceleration.
-Crest factor determines the method for evaluation of vibration.
-In the case of a high crest factor (greater than 9) to evaluate the vibration running RMS or VDV should be used.
+Crest factor determines the method for evaluation of the vibration.
+In the case of a high crest factor (greater than 9) to evaluate the vibration, running RMS or VDV should be used.
 Using the vector sum (total vibration value) is recommended for the evaluation of comfort and health risk assessment if the vibration in two or three axes are comparable.

 For an assessment of occasional shocks and short-term vibration, the running RMS is used.
 In this case, the maximum value in the observation time is called as MTVV and is defined as the maximum instantaneous vibration magnitude.
 Vibration transmitted to the human body should be measured at a point between the body and the vibrating surface.
 In the case of a sitting person, this will be a seat, the seat back or the floor under feet.

 Vibration should be measured according to the axis direction that begins at the point of human contact with the vibrating surface.
 The vertical axis (Z) should follow the orientation of the body, so the Z axis does not necessarily have to be vertical.
 The direction of the axis must be specified in the report.